passportxyz/passport-docs/pages/building-with-passport/quick-start-guide.md

 Now you have seen how to retrieve a Passport score from the Gitcoin server, you can start building this into your apps.&#x20;

-You can explore the [Integration guides](integration-guides/) to learn how to use Passport scores to control access to certain content, retrieve Stamp data and metadata from the API, and how to display Passport information in your app's UI.
+You can explore the [tutorials](/building-with-passport/tutorials) to learn how to use Passport scores to control access to certain content, retrieve Stamp data and metadata from the API, and how to display Passport information in your app's UI.